 |Tier||Pull Rates Per Day*||Annual Fee|

-*Once the initial Tier is established, that is the minimum fee for the year.
+*Once you establish the initial Tier, that’s the minimum fee for the year.
 Annual commitment required.
 The service account may exceed Pulls by up to 25% for up to 20 days during the year without incurring additional fees.
-Reports on consumption will be provided upon request.
+Reports on consumption are available upon request.
 At the end of the initial 1-year term, the appropriate Tier will be established for the following year.

 How a pull is defined

 - A pull request is defined as up to two

 - A normal image pull makes a single manifest request.

 - A pull request for a multi-arch image makes two manifest requests.

 - Limits are applied based on the user doing the pull, and not based on the image being pulled or its owner.

 To create a new service account for your Team account: